 An ICD is a device placed under the skin that keeps track of your heart rate.
-Two thin wires connect the ICD to your heart.
-It sends electric signals to your heart if it is beating too slow, like a pacemaker.
-It can also deliver an electric shock to help restore a normal heartbeat to your heart if it is beating chaotically and much too fast.
+Two thin wires connect the ICD to one or more of the chambers in your heart.
+The heart sends electric signals to the ICD.
+The ICD can deliver an electric pulse or shock to help restore a normal heartbeat to your heart if it is beating chaotically and much too fast.
 Cardiac defibrillation is a way to return an abnormally fast or disorganized heartbeat to normal with an electric shock.

 How does it work?